 I could write one giant gardening book with everything you need to know about growing every type of fruit and vegetable.
 It would be 500 pages long, cost you $60, and weigh a ton.
 You would never read it.
 Too big, too heavy, too hard to find anything in it.
 Too much about plants you don’t even want to grow.

-So, I am not doing.
+So, I am not doing that.

 Here’s how The Food Garden works: